ks024/Django-Web-Framework/Module-3/Admin.md

 ### 2.2 Creating a Superuser

-To manage the admin interface, create a superuser by running:
+Create a superuser for managing the admin interface:

 ```bash
 python3 manage.py createsuperuser